AsaiYusuke/jsonpath/README.md

 #### Note:
 It is not possible to use *Setter* for some execution results, such as including function syntax.

+Also, operations using accessors follow the map/slice manner of Go language, so if you use accessors after changing the structure of JSON, you need to pay attention to the behavior caused by the operation.
+If you want to handle it casually, you may want to retrieve the accessor again each time you change the structure of JSON.

 ## Differences

 Some behaviors that differ from the consensus exists in this package.